Pscope/st7789_parallel/README.md

 # st7789_parallel
-ESPHome custom component for ST7789V3 display using 8080 parallel interface
+ESPHome custom component for ST7789V3 display using 8080 parallel interface. not working